Languages of Niger

-Niger has 11 official languages, with French being the official language and Hausa the most spoken language.
-Depending on how they are counted, Niger has between 8 and 20 indigenous languages, belonging to the Afroasiatic, Nilo-Saharan and Niger–Congo families.
-The discrepancy comes from the fact that several are closely related, and can be grouped together or considered apart.
+Niger has 10 national languages, with Hausa being the official and most spoken language.
+Different sources estimate that Niger has between 8 and 20 indigenous languages, belonging to the Afroasiatic, Nilo-Saharan and Niger–Congo families – the discrepancy stems from the fact that several are closely related, and can be grouped together or considered apart.

-Official Languages
+Official languages

+The sole official language of Niger is Hausa, which in 2025 replaced French, the previous official language.